 The bedrooms were large but only three in the house.
 One was for the boys, one for us girls and one for Mom and Dad.
 I remember having to sleep between two of my sisters every night in a full size bed.
 Can you imagine?
 But that was love!

 Now back to the history of coffee tables and the table which keeps popping up in my memory.
 Recently, I was writing about coffee cakes and there was that vision of that table.
-This table was not like we think of as a coffee table; it was tall and round like the ones you see today in the pubs but with no chairs.
+This table was not like we think of as a coffee table so I never gave a thought to the history of coffee tables back then.
+Ours was tall and round like the ones you see today in the pubs but with no chairs.
 I set out to get some background of coffee tables.

-It seems that in the Scandinavian countries a coffee table is an old traditional event.
-This could even be a formal event.
+It seems that in the Scandinavian countries a coffee table is an old traditional event so of course they would give more thought to the history of coffee tables.
+There, this table could even be used for a formal event.
 From the table along with coffee, three courses are served.
 The first course includes the less sweet items like a sweet yeast bread, plain cookies or open face sandwiches.
 The second course is usually cookies and cakes without icing.
 The third course includes frosted and filled cookies and cakes.

 Preheat oven to 325F degrees.